 Spartan Bioscience today announced the first rapid Apolipoprotein E (APOE) genetic test to identify mutations associated with increased risk of late-onset Alzheimer’s disease.
 The Spartan Cube test provides results in 30 minutes from a patient-friendly non-invasive cheek swab.

-The Spartan Cube, the world’s smallest DNA-testing device, is the fastest way to identify patients to enroll in clinical trials or research studies based on their genetics.
-One-in-four people carry APOE genetic mutations that increase the risk of developing Alzheimer’s.(1) These genetic carriers can be ideal clinical trial candidates, and the Cube can accelerate the identification and enrollment of these patients.(2) For example, the Spartan Cube enables patient testing in doctors’ offices, walk-in clinics or even nursing homes.
+The Spartan Cube, the world’s smallest DNA-testing device, is the fastest way to identify potential individuals for research studies based on their genetics.
+One-in-four people carry APOE genetic mutations that increase the risk of developing Alzheimer’s.(1) These genetic carriers can be ideal candidates for research, and the Cube can accelerate the identification of these individuals.
+For example, the Spartan Cube enables testing in doctors’ offices, walk-in clinics or even nursing homes.

 Alzheimer’s disease affects more than five million patients in the United States.(3) With an aging baby boomer population, this number will increase significantly, barring a medical breakthrough in treatment or prevention.
 By 2050, the number of people age 65 and older with Alzheimer's disease may nearly triple from 5.2 million to 13.8 million in the United States alone.(4)

-Paul Lem, M.D., CEO of Spartan Bioscience, says Spartan wants to partner with doctors and researchers conducting clinical trials for Alzheimer’s disease.
+Paul Lem, M.D., CEO of Spartan Bioscience says Spartan wants to partner with doctors and researchers conducting research for Alzheimer’s disease.

 “We need to collaborate as a medical industry in order to progress research and advance treatment of complex diseases such as Alzheimer’s disease,” says Dr. Lem.
-“The Spartan Cube is a portable and convenient DNA-testing device that can help streamline genetic identification and patient enrollment, putting clinical trials on the fast track and making this innovation possible.”
+“The Spartan Cube is a portable and convenient DNA-testing device that can help streamline genetic identification."

 Spartan Bioscience is showcasing the Spartan Cube at the Alzheimer’s Association International Conference (AAIC) from July 24-27, 2016 at the Metro Toronto Convention Centre in Toronto, Canada.